geoffmunn/utility-scripts/docs/workflows.md

       - Workflow wallet 1
     steps:
       - action: withdraw
+        description: Withdraw rewards from the validator if there are more than 1000 LUNC
         when:
           - LUNC > 1000
       - action: redelegate
+        description: Redelegate rewards back to the same validator
         amount: 100% LUNC
         when:
           - always